kwasniew/hyperbook/manuscript/ch6.md

 ```js
 [effectDefinition, data]
 ```
+In this book we'll call effect definitions with a lowercase letter.

 ## Writing a new effect definition

 Let’s move from the abstract `effectDefinition` to the actual code making HTTP GET `fetch` request.
 Let’s call it `fetchEffect`
 ```js
 const LoadLatestPosts = [fetchEffect, data];
 ```
+Please note that the effect `LoadLatestPosts` starts with an uppercase letter, but the effect definition from a lowercase one.
+This is the convention we follow in this book.

 Hyperapp passes two arguments to the effect definition:
 ```js